 Reel Opinions – david bunting

 Animator David Bunting is the artist behind the FF Slate Film “No One Is An Island”.
-We caught up with him for the Animation Edition of our Insight Blog to find out his opinions on the state of the industry right now.
+We caught up with him, as well as his collaborator, the artist James McKay, for the Animation Edition of our Insight Blog.
+Find out below what they love about animation and then read David’s written interview below.

 The hardest part about filmmaking is...